c4554ndr4/Discord_Symbiont/README.md

-# Discord Symbiont Framework (Dax)
+# Discord Symbiont Framework

 This repo is a framework for creating a Discord symbiont: a strategic agent that lives in a Discord server, interprets context, and takes goal-directed actions.
-We include a sample prompt because we built a symbiont for Augmentation Lab in summer 2025 (auglab.org), and the same structure can be adapted for other communities.

-For the public-facing description (with links, images, and the main prompt), see `docs/index.md` and enable GitHub Pages from the `docs/` folder.
+The prompt and metrics pertain specifically to Dax (see the intro [here](https://c4554ndr4.github.io/Discord_Symbiont/)), but the symbiont framework is open-source and available on [GitHub](https://github.com/c4554ndr4/Discord_Symbiont).
+The framework is modeled after the Cyborgism Act 1 [project](https://manifund.org/projects/act-i-exploring-emergent-behavior-from-multi-ai-multi-human-interaction).
+I've implemented a budget-aware routing layer; integrations for web search and image generation; commands to reason, query memory, retrieve user interaction history, and define a constitution separate from the system prompt; and a memory layer storing interaction summaries and embeddings for recall.

 ## What is a Discord agent?